-A FEW WEEKS AGO, I got to discuss both writing coaches and the role of critical feedback in a writer’s life for The Working Writer Podcast with my client and good friend Tia Levings.
+A FEW WEEKS AGO, in an interview on writing coaches, I got to discuss both the purpose of having a writing coach and the role of critical feedback in a writer’s life for The Working Writer Podcast with my client and good friend Tia Levings.
 Tia and I started working together in 2017, when she came to me looking for feedback on her current work in progress and for writing coaching, in general.
-Like a lot of writers, Tia was juggling too many ideas and didn’t know how to get her books done.
+Like a lot of writers, Tia was juggling quite a few projects, had too many ideas in the hopper—but didn’t know how to get her books done.
+(Today, Tia is the co-author of PLOTTING YOUR NOVEL WITH THE PLOT CLOCK and author of A WELL-TRAINED WIFE: My Escape from Christian Patriarchy, which will be out on St. Martin’s Press in the winter of 2024.)

-Although she was a prolific writer (yay!), just writing a lot wasn’t enough.
-At that point, Tia really needed an objective eye to help her see what was going wrong.
+Although she was a prolific writer (yay!), she had come to realize that just writing a lot wasn’t enough get her across the finish line.
+What Tia really needed was an objective eye to help her see what was going both right and wrong.

 A writing coach is a trusted story confidante